4 Thai Soybean Paste Substitutes

 Since Thai soybean paste tastes so much like soy sauce, that makes soy sauce an excellent substitute as well.
 If the flavor is what you want to keep the same in whatever dish you are making then soy sauce is your best option.
 Keep in mind that soy sauce is a lot thinner than Thai soybean paste.
 If you are making a dressing or a marinade, soy sauce may not be a good option.
 Soy sauce would work better for soups, stews, sautees, or a thinner marinade.

-Related Posts 5 Substitutes for Butter in Alfredo Sauce
+Related Posts 5 Enoki Mushroom Substitutes

 3. Fermented Bean Paste